 If you’re attending a Buddhist funeral and you’re not sure what to expect or how to act, here are a few things that may help:

-- When you enter the funeral venue you should bow at the altar with your hands in prayer position.
-Then you can take a seat.
+- When you enter the funeral venue you should bow at the altar with your hands in the prayer position (palms placed together in front of your heart with fingertips pointing upwards).
+After this you can take a seat.

 - The monk or person leading the service will let mourners know whether they should sit or stand.